Lord Edward Grosvenor: Personal life

 Grosvenor married Lady Dorothy Margaret Browne (daughter of Valentine Browne, 5th Earl of Kenmare) on 5 August 1914 at Lyndhurst, close to Calshot Naval Air Station where he was attached at the time.
 The couple had two daughters.

 Grosvenor participated in the 1924 Gordon Bennett Balloon Race as pilot along with a Squadron Leader Baldwin of the British balloon Banshee III.

 In the same year, Grosvenor took charge of the British team which took part in the Schneider Trophy in the United States of America.

 In 1925 Grosvenor was injured in a road traffic accident while travelling with his wife and Lady Juliet Trevor on the Old Folkestone Road.
 After colliding with another car his 'head went through the windscreen and his left knee through the instrument board'.
 Lord Grosvenor needed four stitches to a deep cut following the accident.

 Grosvenor disliked motorcars and did not drive.
 He employed a former wartime colleague on a salary of £2 a day to drive him.
 The driver was to be available 24 hours a day and drove Grosvenor in a Morris 'upright' taxi.

 His work in aviation also took in membership of the Standing Committee for the Civil aviation Section at the London Chamber of Commerce.

 Aside from his aeronautical interests, Grosvenor served as chairman of the West End (London) branch of the Economic Insurance Company Ltd.

-Grosvenor died on 26 August 1929 on the Isle of Wight.
+Grosvenor died on 26 August 1929 at Yaverland Manor on the Isle of Wight.
 His funeral took place at Eccleston Church near Chester on 30 August 1929.